SimeonGriggs/sanity-backup-s3/readme.md

 ### It's up to you to:

-- Host this somewhere adequelty if you want to run it in an automated fashion _from the cloud_.
+- Host this somewhere adequately if you want to run it in an automated fashion _from the cloud_.
 - Be entirely cool with how average the code is.
 - Question many of my decisions.